 And I did.
 And, yes, Susan is still with the practice today!

 Gradually, we began to offer patients an alternative to invasive surgery.
 Patients were excited about the opportunity of results without downtime, results without general anesthesia, results that are instantaneous.
-Along the way, I discovered that all my years of education, training, and surgical experiences provided a unique insight to treating patients with dermal fillers.
+Along the way, I discovered that all my years of education, training, and surgical experiences provided a unique insight into treating patients with dermal fillers.
 I know precisely what nonsurgical alternatives can do in comparison to traditional surgical methods.
 I have in-depth knowledge of facial anatomy that allows me to treat technically challenging areas of the face.
 Combining the best of both worlds helps me to help patients realize their perfect face.

 Here’s what I know:

 1. Dermal fillers can give results that are more natural with less downtime compared to surgery.

 2. I really, really, really enjoy working with fillers.
 (Big smile).

 Yet and still I find that there are many concepts, advances, and results I want to share with you.
 My office team will give me practice insights: “Dr. Mabrie, we’ve had so many men getting fillers lately”; “Wow!
 JLo’s face looks incredible”; “…strong chins are so key for everyone…”.
 Sometimes, those bits and pieces inspire me.
 That’s why, with help from my wonderful team, I’ve started this blog.
 In this forum, we can dive deep into many of these topics.

 Here I hope to educate people about dermal fillers, BOTOX, facial beauty, and overall facial attractiveness.
 You’ll find tips, advice, inspiration, and other cosmetic epiphanies that will help you along your pathway to your perfect face.